Looking for Filipino Martial Arts in Auckland? Compare Practical Self-Defence Options.

 • Krav Maga training includes comprehensive defences against common attacks such as grabs, chokes, holds, ground fighting, protecting others, and dealing with multiple attackers.

-• Filipino Mari1al Arts are effective for self defence, and training offers competition and cultural elements.
+• Filipino Martial Arts are effective for self defence, and training offers competition and cultural elements.

 • It should be noted that there is a high emphasis on using weapons which is problematic in countries such as New Zealand where it is illegal to carry or use knives or sticks for self defence purposes.
 This reduces the practicality of Filipino Martial Arts as a self defence system.